 - spices if desired: bay leaf, cloves, coriander seeds, peppercorns, cinnamon sticks

-- Cut six of the lemons into quarters but don't cut all the way through.
-Leave about 1/2 inch at the bottom to keep the lemons attached.
+- Cut lemons into quarters but don't cut all the way through.
+Leave about 1/2 inch at the bottom intact to keep the lemon pieces attached.

 - Stuff about 1 tablespoon of salt into a cut lemon and stuff the lemon into a clean 1-liter jar.

-- Close the jar and set it on a plate to catch any bubbling lemon juice.
-Burp the jar (i.e., open it) every day for the first several days to release any gases building up in there.
-The lemons can ferment from between one and six months.
+- Close the jar and set it on a plate to catch any lemon juice that may soon begin gurgle out of the jar when fermentation begins.
+Burp the jar (i.e., open it) every day for first several days to release any gases building up inside.
+Set the jar aside for from a month to up to six months.